 The Topic of Study

-reconstruct New Orleans and the Gulf Coast; developing a plan to ensure an adequate supply of clean water in southwestern North American; addressing global climate change and acidification of the oceans by developing strategies for removing carbon from the atmosphere and finding ways to sequester it.
-For information on the topic for 2013-14, visit the Mission 2017 website.
+reconstruct New Orleans and the Gulf Coast; developing a plan to ensure an adequate supply of clean water in southwestern North American; addressing global climate change and acidification of the oceans by developing strategies for removing carbon from the atmosphere and finding ways to sequester it; and developing strategies to ensure a global supply of clean water.
+For information on the topic for 2014-15, visit the Mission 2018 website.

 Terrascope Radio satisfies the required freshman communications requirement by granting CI-H credit.
 In this subject, you will produce a professional quality radio program based on your year's study.
 This class is optional but perfectly integrates the Terrascope theme into the Institute's communication requirement.
 Click here to hear samples of student work from past years.